APSU - Marks Building, Clarksville, TN 37040

 What are the Admission Requirements?

 In order to effectively address student performance/needs and determine which students could most benefit from the program, candidates must complete an Application for Admission.
 All students who have completed the 10th grade and will live within the Clarksville-Montgomery County School System district to begin their Junior year of high school are eligible to apply for admission.
 In order to be considered for regular admission, students should have an ACT score of 19 or higher and/ or a GPA of 2.85.
+An ACT score is not required for admission.

 Associate Degree Pathway?